XRPLF/rippled/Builds/levelization/README.md

 levelization violations they find (by moving files or individual classes).
 At the very least, don't make things worse.

 The table below summarizes the _desired_ division of modules.
+The levels are numbered from the bottom up with the lower level, lower numbered, more independent modules listed first, and the higher level, higher numbered modules with more dependencies listed later.

 | Level / Tier | Module(s)                                     |
 |--------------|-----------------------------------------------|